hyperparabolic/hyperparabolic.github.io/content/post/nixos-airplay-audio-receiver.md

 Regardless of what audio streaming technology you use, I've always felt the market for products that connect "legacy" media is lacking.
 Just about everything that streams audio from a physical input is priced as a luxury product, and it's rare to not have some kind of additional ecosystem lock-in that comes with it.
 I've been iterating on several different homebrewed solutions for a while now.

 Past iterations were built with a raspberry pi running Darkice / Icecast, streaming an internet radio station to my phone and allowing mobile to stream to devices over AirPlay.
-I found that solution a little finnicky / fragile, and was always interested in removing my phone from the equation.
+I found that solution a little finicky / fragile, and was always interested in removing my phone from the equation.
 I kept iterating on it and finally landed on a really nice franken-solution utilizing PipeWire and MPD.
 As a bonus, it also streams internet radio stations, can be controlled remotely by Home Assistant, and has a local user interface.

 All of this is running on my NixOS host redbud.
 This system is a retired laptop that I use as a metrics server, so I moved it to my living room and it lives under my record player so it can fill another niche.